khanhvierus/Books-Recommendation-System-/README.md

 #  RAG Smart Library

-A comprehensive Fullstack application that implements **Retrieval-Augmented Generation (RAG)** to provide intelligent book recommendations.
-The system transitions from traditional keyword searching to semantic "idea-based" discovery using Vector Databases and Large Language Models (LLMs).
+A comprehensive Fullstack application that implements **Retrieval-Augmented Generation (RAG)** to provide intelligent book recommendations and deep book Q&A. The system transitions from traditional keyword searching to semantic "idea-based" discovery using Vector Databases and Large Language Models (LLMs).

 ---